 Does Saxo Bank offer MetaTrader?
 Does Xtrade offer MetaTrader?

-For MetaTrader Saxo Bank provides MetaTrader 4 (MT4), while Xtrade provides neither of these.
-If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers., neither have MetaTrader 5 (MT5)
+Neither Saxo Bank or Xtrade offer MT4 or MT5.
+If MetaTrader is a must for you, read our guides on the best MT4 brokers or best MT5 brokers., neither have MetaTrader 4 (MT4) and MetaTrader 5 (MT5)